JonBangPloug/Archive_Studio_for_Mac/README.md

 * **Translated:** A translation of the source text.

 *Example Provenance:*
-`Stage: original | By: ai:google:gemini-3.1-pro-preview | At: 2026-04-25 08:09`
+`Stage: original | By: ai:google:gemini-2.5-pro | At: 2026-04-25 08:09`

 ---

 ## AI Models and API Keys

 The app utilizes API-based AI models from **Google Gemini**, **OpenAI**, and **Anthropic Claude**.
 *For historical handwriting and difficult archival images, recent Gemini Pro models have performed very well in testing.
-You can change your default model under **Settings → Model Settings**.*
+You can change your default model in the app under **Settings → Model...***

 ### API Key Storage
 You must provide your own API keys. **Note:** API use incurs costs; check your provider’s pricing dashboard before processing large collections.